AusBoone/Smart-Music-Go/README.md

 ### Viewing Results
 Visit `http://localhost:4000/login` to authorize with Spotify.
 After authorization, open `http://localhost:4000/playlists` or perform a search.

+### Favorites
+After logging in you can mark tracks as favorites from the search results.
+View them at `/favorites` or from the React "Favorites" tab.

 ### Frontend Setup